What Is Degenerative Disc Disease (DDD) and How Is It Treated?

 My Own Battle

 My own battle with DDD began when I was 15.
 I had a serious horseback riding injury that left me with one herniated disc, two bulging discs, and a partially severed sciatic nerve.
 It took over a year for the doctors to actually figure out what was wrong with my back.
-Being only 15, most doctors assumed I was making up the pain, or exaggerating.
+Since I was only a teenager, most doctors assumed I was making up the pain, or exaggerating.

 At 16 I began extensive physical therapy, which I only received minor relief.
 By 18 I was on a plethora of pain meds and undergoing physical therapy; all whilst going to college full time and working full time.
 I was absolutely miserable!
 The pain medications didn't help at all, the physical therapy seemed to cause more pain than it actually was relieving, and the stress of college life was just adding to the pain.
 My junior year of college was spent almost entirely in and out of the hospital.
 My back pain had spiraled out of control and I was beginning to experience early paralysis from the waist down.